us4useu/us4r-lite-user-docs/docs/content/4_first-use.md

 1. Check and install the PCIe adapter card (for models with the PCIe interface) as described in the {numref}`Section %s <hardware/pcie-ports>`.
 2. Install the required software according to instructions provided [here](https://us4useu.github.io/arrus-toolkit/content/installation/index.html).

+If, for any reason, a firmware update is required, please follow the instructions provided [here](https://us4useu.github.io/arrus-toolkit/content/installation/index.html#firmware).
+Always ensure that compatible software, firmware, and hardware components are used; otherwise, when running the examples, a version incompatibility message for the software and firmware will appear.

 Links to the ARRUS™ SDK package documentation are available [here](https://github.com/us4useu/arrus).